khaors/geocompr/main.md

 #> [1,] 2018
 ```

+The question of 'which CRS' is more difficult to answer, and there may not be a 'right' answer.
+If you want a geographic CRS, e.g. for global maps, the answer is often easy: [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#A_new_World_Geodetic_System:_WGS_84) is by far most common geographic CRS in use and forms the basis of GPS datasets, the popular `.geojson` file format (which expects geometries in WGS84) and thousands of raster and vector datasets.
+WGS84 is represented by the EPSG code 4326: a magic numbers that can get datasets in an esoteric projected CRS into a common geographic one, e.g. with `st_transform(london_proj, 4326)` to continue the previous example.

+The answer is often harder to decide when a projected CRS is required.
-The question of 'which CRS' was relatively easy to answer for the example of London a) because the BNG is well-known and b) because the original dataset (`london`) already had a CRS.
+The example of London was easy to answer because a) because the CRS 'BNG' (with its associated EPSG code 27700) is well-known and used and b) because the original dataset (`london`) already had a CRS.
-The subsequent example will demonstrate the more challenging case when the appropriate projected CRS is not clear from the context.
+But what projected CRS to use in a part of the world that lacks a well-known CRS?

 ### Reprojecting vector geometries